 If you don’t have private health insurance, you may have to pay a surcharge.
 This is only if your income is more than the Medicare levy surcharge threshold.

 Read more about the Medicare levy surcharge on the Australian Taxation Office website.

-From your fund
+From your health insurer

 From the Australian Taxation Office

 You can claim the rebate through your tax return if you don’t get it as a premium reduction.
 Your health insurer will send you a statement at the end of the financial year.
 This will help you fill in your tax return.

 Read more about claiming this offset through your tax return on the Australian Taxation Office website.